 Where you can use an extended warranty

-Where you can take your extended warranty mostly depends on whether you bought it from a dedicated extended warranty company or your vehicle’s manufacturer.
+Where you can use your extended warranty mostly depends on whether you bought it from your vehicle’s manufacturer or a dedicated extended warranty company.
+You may also hear these warranties referred to as a vehicle service contract.

-Where you can use extended warranties from your vehicle’s manufacturer
+If you have an extended warranty from your vehicle’s manufacturer

-Extended auto warranties that come from manufacturers, like Subaru Added Care plans or Chevrolet Protection Plans, are usually a totally different story.
-Most automakers require you to take your vehicle to a dealership for covered services, and they may automatically deny your claim if you go anywhere other than a dealer.
+Most automakers with extended warranty programs, like Subaru Added Care plans or Chevrolet Protection Plans, require you to take your vehicle to a dealership for covered services, and they may automatically deny your claim if you go anywhere other than a dealer.
 Some will waive your deductible if you take your car back to the dealer that sold you your warranty, though, which is nice.

 We will deny the claim if you don’t go to a Mopar dealership.”

-A representative from Mopar — the company that provides factory parts and warranties for Chrysler, Dodge, Jeep, Ram, FIAT and Alfa Romeo — confirmed this restriction for us in no uncertain terms: “We will deny the claim if you don’t go to a Mopar dealership.”
+A representative from Mopar — the company that provides factory parts and warranties for Chrysler, Dodge, Jeep, Ram, Alfa Romeo and Fiat — confirmed this restriction for us in no uncertain terms: “We will deny the claim if you don’t go to a Mopar dealership.”

-However, what these companies don’t mention is that “preference” goes both ways.
-We spoke with multiple independent mechanics who expressed mixed feelings about dealing with third-party warranty companies.
+We spoke with multiple independent mechanics who expressed mixed feelings about dealing with warranty companies.
 The two most common complaints were:

 - That the warranty company took too long to reimburse the shop